 Whilst I never got to meet David Russell personally due to being outside the normal selling channels, it is clear David was passionate about the historical importance and recording it for future collectors to aspire to.

 I have heard many stories about the auctions he attended and his determination to win ‘wanted’ antique tools, paying top prices in many cases to secure his next find but I do think he saw past this and his resulting book (www.antiquewoodworkingtools.co.uk) which was created as part of his legacy will enshrine him to part of the history of the Antique tools industry.
-The book is a must have to realise what tools actually exist and to many of us mere mortals an image will be the closest we ever get to these tools.
+The book is a must-have to realise what tools actually exist and too many of us mere mortals, an image will be the closest we ever get to these tools.

-It’s rather fitting that to many who may have thought he paid heavy prices on occasions his astute business brain saw another side that would bare fruit long after the collection was broken up and sold on.
+It’s rather fitting that too many who may have thought he paid heavy prices on occasions his astute business brain saw another side that would bear fruit long after the collection was broken up and sold on.

 The fact is the industry needs forward thinkers like David who understood the byproduct of their passion.
-Yes, he may have had a large budget but when you consider the many wonderful times and the excitement it brought him through searching, researching and buying and the many people he met as a result i’d say it was a pretty good deal.
-After selling off the tools some for higher prices and other at a loss I would hazard a guess that overall the collection and what has come from it has been shrewd investment.
+Yes, he may have had a large budget but when you consider the many wonderful times and the excitement it brought him through searching, researching, and buying and the many people he met as a result I’d say it was a pretty good deal.
+After selling off the tools some for higher prices and others at a loss I would hazard a guess that overall the collection and what has come from it has been a shrewd investment.

 All collectors generally become dealers, it’s simply impossible to walk away from a bargain even if it is a duplicate of something you already own as this helps to fund or trade towards the next purchase.

-People only see what they want to see and I guess being an outsider on this occasion I can take an objective view and the fact David Russell got his own Wikipedia page on top of the book i’d say that was just rewards for his effort and passion for the subject.
+People only see what they want to see and I guess being an outsider on this occasion I can take an objective view and the fact David Russell got his own Wikipedia page on top of the book I’d say that was just reward for his effort and passion for the subject.

 What collectors should realise is from this there is a by-product and some will peruse this whilst others are just happy to quietly go about their collecting.